-Our Sports Development placement will enable students to play a vital role in teaching youth the importance of maintaining active and healthy lifestyles, while building skills in teamwork and sportsmanship.
+Our sports development and coaching placement will enable students to play a vital role in teaching youth the importance of maintaining active and healthy lifestyles, while building skills in teamwork and sportsmanship.
 To be an effective sports coach abroad, you’ll be encouraged to be inventive with your lesson plans, teaching new skills, and organising tournaments for the children.

 We have a wide range of rewarding sports coaching opportunities available in Ghana.
 You will work with local teams, clubs and schools to develop the sport, skills and the players you will be working closely with.

-FOOTBALL: Ghana’s number one passion.
+Ghana’s number one passion.
 Every child grows up playing it anywhere and everywhere they can.
 Because of this we are using football as a tool to help improve the lives of disadvantaged children and create better opportunities in the communities that we work with.
 We work with an academy of elite players aged 13- 18, these boys are working hard to make it as professional players either in Ghana or abroad and are currently playing in one of Ghana’s best divisions.

-NETBALL: Still a developing sport in Ghana although the introduction to the sport in schools, colleges and universities across Ghana has seen a huge rise in female participation in sports and created a pathway for interested students to make an impact through their coaching experience.
+Still a developing sport in Ghana although the introduction to the sport in schools, colleges and universities across Ghana has seen a huge rise in female participation in sports and created a pathway for interested students to make an impact through their coaching experience.
 You’ll be primarily working in schools with girls and boys during their sports lessons.

-”I have been to Ghana twice, both times I went for 6 week placements.
-The placement was massively influential in me achieving my merit in my PG Certificate because of how different it is and the actual experiences I was able to extract from that.
+I have been to Ghana twice, both times I went for 6 week placements.
+The placement was massively influential in me achieving my merit because of how different it is and the actual experiences I was able to extract from that.
 As a part of my qualification we had to be actively involved in coaching and my block placement in Ghana working was mine.
 Where I did well over 150 hours worth of placement in the 6 week period.
 Coaching for 4/5 hours per day and planning my sessions in the evening.”